Tyler-Valdivieso/Runkeeper-Tweet-Tracker/readme.txt

 4. Did you add any bonus features to your submission?
 If so, what are they and how should we see them?

+No.

 5. Is there anything special we need to know in order to run your code?

+Was able to get parts 1,2, and 3 working perfectly.
+Can retrieve the live tweets from Twitter for part 4 and print them to the console but couldn't quite figure out how to swap that data with the saved tweets.